Grevillea heliosperma: Taxonomy and naming

 Grevillea heliosperma was described in 1810 by Robert Brown in Transactions of the Linnean Society of London from material collected near the northern coastline of Australia.
 Its species name is derived from helios "sun" and sperma "seed" and relates to the shape of the seed surrounded by a winglike membrane.

 A local name from the indigenous people of Groote Eylandt in their Enindilyakwa language is yinumamurarra.

 Distribution and habitat

 Rock grevillea grows in open forest or woodland, often in rocky habitats and sometimes on the edge of vine forest.
 It is found in the northern tropics of Australia, in the northern and central Kimberley regions of Western Australia, on the Barkly Tableland and Top End including off-shore islands of the Northern Territory, and the western gulf of north Queensland.

 Uses and cultivation

 When grown on its own roots, Grevillea heliosperma prefers a slightly acid soil and climate with predominantly summer rainfall.

 Grevillea heliosperma has been successfully grafted onto Grevillea robusta.
 Local indigenous people ate the seeds raw and drank the nectar.
 Crushed leaves and bark could be made into a mixture to wash sores with.

+Conservation status

+Grevillea heliosperma is listed as Least Concern on the IUCN Red List of Threatened Species.
+It is very common and widespread and does not face any major threats, either currently or in the near future.